LGouellec/streamiz/docs/stream-configuration.md

 ### MaxPollRestoringRecords

+The maximum number of records processed for each restoration step.
+Only use when application needs to restore state store from changelog topics.
+(Default: 1000)

 ### MaxTaskIdleMs

 Maximum amount of time a stream task will stay idle when not all of its partition buffers contain records, to avoid potential out-of-order record processing across multiple input streams.
 (Default: 0)